 - Once the cake is ready to serve dust with powdered sugar and serve with a dollop of whipped cream.

-- For a bit healthier spin use grass-fed, pasture raised butter and pasture raised eggs.
+- For a bit healthier spin on this lemon cake from scratch, use grass-fed, pasture raised butter and pasture raised eggs.

 - 2 cups granulated sugar